trm42/CacheDecorator/README.md

 ```

 Aand you're set!
-The Cache Decorator caches every request not in the $excludes array.
+The Cache Decorator caches every method call not in the $excludes array.

+*Please note this the current version doesn't support objects as part of the method call.
+It will be added to v1.0.0.*

 If you need something really special handling for some methods you can always override them in the Cached Repository class like this (simple example):